The Call to Ban Asbestos in the United States

-Attempts to Ban Asbestos in the U.S.
+Historic Attempts to Ban Asbestos in the U.S.

 Asbestos exposure is linked to several serious illnesses, including mesothelioma, a type of cancer that is aggressive and spreads rapidly.
 Asbestos can also cause lung cancer, asbestosis, other respiratory illnesses, and some abdominal illnesses and cancers.[1]

-- Introduced in 2002, the Ban Asbestos in America Act passed in the U.S. Senate in 2007 with a unanimous vote.
+- Introduced in 2002, the Ban Asbestos in America Act was passed in the U.S. Senate in 2007, with a unanimous vote.
 In committees, however, legislators gutted the bill.
-They changed the ban from asbestos products to materials, leaving the door open for the continued legal use of products containing asbestos.[3]
+They changed the ban from asbestos products to materials, leaving the door open for the continued legal use of products containing asbestos.[4]

 - The Bruce Vento Ban Asbestos and Prevent Mesothelioma Act was introduced in 2007 to add more products to the banned list.
-It would have also increased public education and awareness of asbestos and mesothelioma.
+It would also increase public education and awareness of asbestos and mesothelioma.
 The bill never passed.
-It was named for a former U.S. Representative who worked as a laborer and died from mesothelioma.[4]
+It was named for a former U.S. Representative who worked as a laborer and died from mesothelioma.[5]

 - Another bill that stalled in Congress was the Alan Reinstein Ban Asbestos Now Act of 2022.
 The bill would have amended the Toxic Substances Control Act to bring about a full ban.
 Alan Reinsten was the president of the Asbestos Diseases and Awareness Organization and died from mesothelioma in 2006.[5]

 When the courts ruled against the EPA’s ABPR, it left room for exceptions.
-It said that the ban could apply to any asbestos products not imported, manufactured, or processed on the day the ABPR was announced in 1989.
+It said the ban could apply to any asbestos products not imported, manufactured, or processed on the day the ABPR was announced in 1989.
 This included six types of products:

 - Commercial paper